anuk79/anuk79.github.io/about_me.md

 ## Hii, Welcome to my personal blog :wave: :wave: :wave:

 My name is **Anuradha Kumari** and I am a passionate **Web UI Developer** :woman_technologist:.
-I am a tech enthusiast and love exploring new technologies.
+Currently working as a Senior Software Developer II, I am a tech enthusiast and love exploring new technologies.
 Learning new things and sharing with the community via tech talks or blogs is my hobby.

 I speak **JavaScript** with native fluency.
 You can also find me coding in
 - HTML/5